tomwieck/lm-code-advanced-ts-exercise/README.md

 💡 You may even want to restructure the program, or rewrite the menu so it uses generics instead of a giant `switch` case.
 (This may be tricky, but the experience of trying it could be valuable if you like a challenge!)

-## Stage Two - Add a new endpoint for `Add Users`
+## EXTENSION ONE - Add a new endpoint for `Add Users`

-👉 While converting, you'll have noticed that there are a couple of client features which haven't been implemented - including the ability to add new users.
+👉 While converting, you may have noticed that there are a couple of client features which haven't been implemented - including the ability to add new users.

 👉 Implement the `Add Users` functionality.
 This will require adding a new endpoint to the server which can take data.

-💡 Look in `setup_routes.ts` to see how the "Send Server Message" is implemented.
+💡 Look in `server/routes/routes.ts` to see how the "Send Server Message" is implemented.
 It receives a `body` from the HTTP request, which was sent from the `send_message_to_server` function in the client.
 Notice that the client has to specify certain headers and HTTP method types to pass a `body` along - you'll have to do this too.

 👉 Create a new endpoint for adding a user.
 A route like `api/users/add` might be sensible - a bit like how `api/users/all` acts as a special case that returns all of the users.
 Copy the `api/users/all` code and put it where this marker has been left in the code: